WHAT WE ARE ALL ABOUT: Creativity, Seeking the Truth, And Telling Compelling Stories to Improve Our Lives.

 Our blog “Radical Correspondence” reflects our vision.
 It’s title is carefully selected from Ralph Waldo Emerson’s essay on “Nature,” where he writes of language and the “Radical Correspondence between visible things and human thoughts.”

 Emerson expressed it eloquently: “A man’s power to connect his thought with its proper symbol, and so to utter it, depends on the simplicity of his character, that is, upon his love of truth and his desire to communicate it without loss.”

-We’ve crafted speeches, articles, blogs, presentations and organizational histories and strategic plans for government, non-profit, health care, corporate and media leaders, and have published the world’s first digital interactive book of Haiku (www.wehaiku.net).
+I’ve crafted speeches, articles, blogs, scripts, essays, advocacy documents, impact studies, classroom curriculum and public presentations for government, public education, public health care, non-profit organizations and the private sector.
 At the foundation of all of our labors of love, is the desire to find the “truth, and communicate it without loss.”